MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tab-requirements.md

 * To create a seamless experience, you should style your tabs based on the Teams client's theme, design, and intent.
 Typically, tabs work best when they're built to address a specific need and focus on a small set of tasks or a subset of data that is relevant to the tab's channel location.

-* Within your content page, add a reference to [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client) using script tags.
-Following your page load, make a call to `microsoftTeams.initialize()`.
-Your page will not be displayed if you do not.
+* Add a reference to [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client) using script tags within your content page.
+Following your page load, make a call to `microsoftTeams.initialize()` to display your page.

-* For authentication to work on mobile clients, you must upgrade you Teams JavaScript SDK to at least version 1.4.1.
+* For authentication, you must upgrade your Teams JavaScript SDK to version 1.4.1 to work on mobile clients.

 * If you choose to have your channel or group tab appear on Teams mobile clients, the `setSettings()` configuration must have a value for the `websiteUrl` property.